pleo-io/prop/README.md

 ### Other

 You could easily create a `prop-spring` module that would dynamically add `Prop<X>` beans depending on what is required.
 Pull requests are welcome!

+### Contributing

+To submit a change request, fork this repo and open a pull request with a detailed description of the changes made.

+This lib uses [semantic-release](https://github.com/semantic-release/semantic-release).
+Follow the `semantic-release` commit conventions, and the lib will be automatically published with a new version based on the content of the commit messages.
+The `CHANGELOG` will also be automatically updated with a list of all commits.